Ruth Stiles Gannett: Writing career

 Gannett's first novel, My Father's Dragon, was published by Random House in 1948 and was a runner-up for the annual Newbery Medal recognizing the year's "most distinguished contribution" to American children's literature.
 She wrote two more novels in that series, Elmer and the Dragon and The Dragons of Blueland.
 The books were illustrated by Ruth Chrisman Gannett, her stepmother, and the typography was designed by her husband, H. Peter Kahn.
 They have been translated into fourteen languages.

 Gannett wrote two other short children's novels, The Wonderful House-Boat-Train (1949) and Katie and the Sad Noise (1961), illustrated by Fritz Eichenberg and Ellie Simmons.

 Kirkus Reviews covered two of the books briefly, showing disappointment in both Gannett's and Eichenberg's work on the house-boat-train and unusual enthusiasm for Gannett's story in a starred review of The Dragons of Blueland.

 Personal life

-Ruth Gannett married artist, art history professor, and calligrapher H. Peter Kahn, (1921–1997).
+Ruth Gannett married artist, art history professor, and calligrapher H. Peter Kahn (1921–1997).
 The couple had seven daughters and eight grandchildren at the time of Kahn's death.
-She lives near Trumansburg, New York, near Cornell University, where Peter Kahn was employed for forty years.
+She lived in Trumansburg, New York, close to Cornell University, where Peter Kahn was employed for forty years.
 She is the great-granddaughter of Ezra Stiles Gannett.
+She died on June 11, 2024, at the age of 100.